DenisKramer/feeg6003-slides/PITCHME.md

 ## Deadlines and feedback

-- Tools workshops are marked live with instant feedback
+- Tools workshops are marked live
-- Deadlines for coursework will be announced shortly
+- Deadlines for coursework announced shortly

 > We expect **you** to contribute to a workshop even if you attend **not** for credit!